-Allergies manifest themselves in numerous organs, with skin and mucous membranes being particularly frequently affected (interfaces at which the individual organism comes into contact with the environment).
+Allergies manifest themselves in numerous organs, with skin and mucous membranes being particularly frequently affected (interfaces at which the individual organism's confrontation with the environment takes place.
 A general classification can be made as follows according to:

 - Allergen sources (food allergy, animal dander allergy; insect venom allergy)

 - Molecular allergens (e.g. Bet V 1, Ara h1, etc.)